Wolbórz

+Wolbórz is a former medieval market town that became a regional center for clothmaking and brewing since the 15th century.
+The local landmark is the Baroque palace and park ensemble.

 Wolbórz has a population of 2,301, as of 2020.
-It was granted town charter in 1273, but was downgraded to a village in 1870 as a consequence of the January Uprising (1863–1864).
-It regained its city rights on 1 January 2011.

 History

 According to archaeologists, first human settlements appeared in today Wolbórz in c.
 4000 BC.
 In early times of the Kingdom of Poland, Wolbórz emerged as a center of local administrative unit called opole, which was later turned into a castellany.
 In the 1120s, Wolbórz became one of seats of Bishops of Kuyavia.
 By that time, it already was an important trade center, which was confirmed in 1273, when Wolbórz was granted a town charter by Duke Leszek II the Black.

 In 1357, the charter of Wolbórz was modeled after more modern Magdeburg rights, and the town was so important, that it had a branch of the Cracow Academy, with a rector, six professors and permission to grant academic titles.
 On September 9, 1409, King Władysław II Jagiełło issued here an appeal to Polish clergy and nobility, urging them to fight the Teutonic Knights.
 Also, knights from Lesser Poland, Podolia and Red Ruthenia concentrated here before the Battle of Grunwald.
 King Jagiello visited Wolbórz as many as 15 times, other Polish rulers also came to the town, especially when Crown Tribunal was held in nearby Piotrków Trybunalski.